LucasRodriguesEstorckPinto/cylindrical-tank-cost-optimization/README.md

 #  Cylindrical Tank Cost Optimization

-Interactive graphical application to solve a real-world constrained optimization problem, based on the design of a cylindrical tank for transporting toxic waste.
-This project was developed as part of the *Numerical Optimization Methods* course.
+Graphical application with the purpose of protecting or reducing the cost of a cylindrical tank, respecting the unannounced restrictions imposed by the work.
+The application was developed using Python 3.13.5, different from the one indicated in class, preferring to implement a graphical interface using the CustomTkinter library, which version, in addition to being simple and lightweight, meets all the needs of the problem presented.

 ##  Problem Description